Who is this level 3 food safety supervisor course for?

 Environmental Health Officer Approved

 The content for this course has been approved by Environmental Health Officers and developed in accordance to their guidelines.
-Obtaining a Food Hygiene Certificate level 3 clearly shows that supervisors or business owners are able to ensure staff are appropriately trained when it comes to handling food in all manners.
+Obtaining a Food Hygiene Certificate in level 3 clearly shows that supervisors or business owners are able to ensure staff are appropriately trained when it comes to handling food in all manners.

 Continuing Professional Development (CPD)